robyftp/Tree/README.md

-## How does a French skeleton say hello?
-Bone-jour.
+## When does a joke become a dad joke?
+When it becomes apparent.